franzbu/EnhancedSpaces.spoon/README.md

 ```

-You might be interested in adjusting the amount and names of your mSpaces and your default mSpace; to do so change the according lines above.

 Restart Hammerspoon and you are ready to go.
-All you will see for now is a new icon in your menu bar indicating your current mSpace, so let us find out how to interact with mSpaces.
+All you will see for now is a new icon in your menu bar indicating your current mSpace, so let us find out what you can do with your new mSpaces.

 ## mSpaces

 The default setup uses 'ctrl' and 'tab' to cycle through your mSpaces.
 To cycle in reverse order, additionally press 'shift'.
-To move the active window to the mSpace left (right) and switch there alongside the window, press 'ctrl' and 'q' ('w'); to move the window while staying on the current mSpace press 'a' instead of 'q' ('s' instead of 'w').
+To move the active window to the mSpace left (right) and switch there alongside with the window, press 'ctrl' and 'q' ('w'); to move the window while staying on the current mSpace press 'a' instead of 'q' ('s' instead of 'w').

-The below lines represent the default setup, and you do not need to add them to your 'init.lua' unless you want to change the shortcuts:
+The below lines represent the default setup, and you do not need to add them to your 'init.lua' unless you want to apply changes:

 ```lua
   ...